ocsw/bash-pitfalls/notes.md

 # Changelog and Notes

+## Add section comments

+- Since the script is getting longer, let's add comments to easily navigate among the sections
+- These are typical sections, in the typical order
+- There are also extra blank lines between sections
+- The format is personal preference
+- However, the box comments can be useful in editors with minimaps

 ## Improve argument parsing

 - While we're improving the argument handling, let's make it possible to specify them in any order, and clarify which is which